BLUE HORIZON 1261

 Jiro peered into a dark access panel with a flashlight, his eyes squinting against the glare.
 He traced a row of relay switches in a narrow aisle and frowned at the stickers labeling each one.
 None of the engineering symbols meant much to him, but he felt he should recognize a bad breaker when he saw one.

-The cougar scratched his bare chest and then thumbed off the flashlight, shoving it into the back pocket of his trousers.
+The cougar scratched his bare chest and then thumbed off the flashlight, shoving it into the back pocket of his shorts.
 One of the switches appeared offset, so he lightly bit his bottom lip as he reached for it.

 Outside the engine room, Merlin and Durant stepped from the cargo master's office and into the Hold.
-The grizzly held an oversized slateboard in his hands and studied the readouts as they walked across a floor embedded with sensor pads in a standard grid pattern.
+The grizzly held an oversized slateboard tablet in his hands and studied the readouts as they walked across a floor embedded with sensor pads in a standard grid pattern.
 The electronic device received signals from the sensitive sensors to aid in weight distribution when loading freight into the ship for transport.